 The general rules apply with the addition of the following initial command.
-Having made sure that the range is clear, the CRO commands 'WITH SIX ROUNDS LOAD AND MAKE READY'.
+Having made sure that the range is clear, the CRO commands 'WITH SIX ROUNDS LOAD AND MAKE READY'

 - a.
-By the greatest number of Xs in the event. - b.
-By the scores at each distance, commencing with the longest distance.

-- c.
-By the X count at each distance, commencing with the longest distance. - d.
-In the event of a maximum score and equal X counts at all distances, by outward gauging.
+By the greatest number of Xs in the event - b.
+By the scores at each distance, commencing with the longest distance - c.
+By the X count at each distance, commencing with the longest distance - d.
+In the event of a maximum score and equal X counts at all distances, by outward gauging a.
+Firing too many shots during an exposure